Operation Clean Marine

 The overall style of each fish was slightly comical, with large eyes and exaggerated motions.
 Fish were animated with simple bone rigging for the swimming, and breathing motions.
 For rotund fish, I added a side-to-side rolling animation for a more comical, labored effect.

 I used Blender for all modeling, animation, and rendering of swimmers, backgrounds and interface textures.
-The fish models were slightly modified versions of these models.
 Three kelp textures were rendered for the parallax background.
 Post-process blur and reduced contrast was applied based on distance from the viewer.
 The kelp sprites were animated and tiled vertically.

 Current and Future Development

-Since we were targeting a single android device, there were several issues when attempting to use this app on other tablets or phones.
-Due to the large textures, out-of-memory issues occur with older devices, which cause unexpected behaviors.
+Since we were targeting a single Android tablet, there were several issues when attempting to use this app on other tablets or phones.
+Due to the large textures, out-of-memory issues occur with older phones, which cause unexpected behaviors.
 As well, the accelerometer axis difference between tablets and phones, causes the rotation control in phones to be inconvenient.
-With more funding, these issues could be quickly resolved.

 We are currently working with a nearby aquarium to install the app and tablets as an interactive exhibit.
 This involves simplifying some features and testing on the target devices.